alison985/enova-career-ladder-backup/software_engineering/core_engineer.md

 * Makes recommendations around possible improvements to the code base.
 * Understand the organization’s products and services, and basic business processes.

-## Core & Ranger Tours
+## Engineer Exchange
-* Member of a Ranger squad across at least four EPG’s
+* Participation in 1 engineer exchange for at least 6 weeks with another Core or Ranger team*
-* Member of a Core Team across at least four EPG’s
+* Individual Managers arrange engineer exchanges.
+Submit to for approval.

 # Sr. Software Engineer I
 ## People Mangement